Cery-Fleur-de-Lys railway station

 Cery-Fleur-de-Lys railway station (Halte de Cery-Fleur-de-Lys) is a railway station in the municipality of Prilly, in the Swiss canton of Vaud.
 It is located on the Lausanne–Bercher line of the Chemin de fer Lausanne-Échallens-Bercher (LEB).
+The station has a single track and platform.

+The station opened in 1935, after the completion of the electrification of the railway.

 Services

 As of the December 2023 timetable change the following services stop at Cery-Fleur-de-Lys: